State ag officials push for on-time farm bill to fund slew of programs - NewsBreak

 “I’m really encouraged by what (U.S. House Speaker) Kevin McCarthy said this week , that they’re going to get it done,” Pate said.
 “People need to understand the impact of that kind of stuff.
 Just like a government shutdown, these things have consequences when they don’t get them done.”

-The post State ag officials push for on-time farm bill to fund slew of programs appeared first on Oregon Capital Chronicle .
+The post State ag officials push for on-time farm bill to fund slew of programs appeared first on Colorado Newsline .

 Comments / 0